httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ## HTTP Header Fields {#headers}

 Applications that use HTTP MAY define new HTTP header fields.
-See {{!RFC7231}}, Section 8.3.1 for guidelines to consider when minting new header fields.

 Typically, using HTTP header fields is appropriate in a few different situations:

 * Their content is useful to intermediaries (who often wish to avoid parsing the body), and/or
 * Their content is useful to generic HTTP software (e.g., clients, servers), and/or
 * It is not possible to include their content in the message body (usually because a format does not allow it).

 New header fields MUST be registered, as per {{!RFC7231}} and {{!RFC3864}}.

+See {{!RFC7231}}, Section 8.3.1 for guidelines to consider when minting new header fields.
+{{?I-D.ietf-httpbis-header-structure}} provides a common structure for new header fields, and avoids many issues in their parsing and handling; it is RECOMMENDED that new header fields use it.

 It is RECOMMENDED that header field names be short (even when HTTP/2 header compression is in effect, there is an overhead) but appropriately specific.
 In particular, if a header field is